Version a REST Service

 MAJOR

-version when you make incompatible API changes (such as removing an operation) - A service should get a new
+version when you make incompatible API changes (such as removing an operation). - A service should get a new

 MINOR

-version when you add functionality that is backwards-compatible (such as adding an operation) - A service may get a new
+version when you add functionality that is backwards-compatible (such as adding an operation). - A service may get a new

 PATCH

-version when you make a bug fix that is backwards-compatible
+version when you make a bug fix that is backwards-compatible.

-To make versioning more explicit in your model, it is suggested you create a folder for each service named ServiceName_Version.
+To make versioning more explicit in your model, it is suggested to create a folder for each service named ServiceName_Version.
 Store all microflows, mappings, and message definitions that are used in the service in this folder.

 After you have published a service and users are using it, it is not advisable to change it anymore.